 Another popular activity is having a picnic.
 The parks along the Han River are likely to be full of families on Children’s Day.
 People will put up a small tent so that they can rest in the shade and enjoy snacks while children fly kites or ride bikes.
 There are many convenience stores along the river to purchase snacks from, but many people also order food and explain their location to the delivery men who ride on motorbikes looking for the person who placed the order.

 As well as these common Children’s Day activities, there are many other things that you can do with your day off.
 You could go to a baseball or soccer game (there are K-League soccer matches on many national holidays including Children’s Day), go hiking up a mountain, or take a one-day trip to the countryside.
-You could even stay home and intensively study Korean, after all, learning the Korean alphabet only takes 90 minutes, so you could make a lot of progress in one day.
+You could even stay home and intensively study other parts of Korean culture.

 How will you spend your day off on Children’s Day?
 Let us know in the comments below!